 What this trend search then spat out is interesting to say the least (I’ve pasted a screenshot of it below).

-http://www.google.com/trends?q=wine&geo=aus&sa=N ) it appears that the term 'wine' is being searched for - in Australia - less often than it was six years ago.
-Conversely, the amount of mentions that wine is getting in the 'news' section (ie online news & media) has absolutely rocketed, spiking from the end of 2007 onwards.
+By the look of that graph (and if you have a google account you can have a look for yourself http://www.google.com/trends?q=wine&geo=aus&sa=N ) it appears that the term ‘wine’ is being searched for – in Australia – less often than it was six years ago.
+Conversely, the amount of mentions that wine is getting in the ‘news’ section (ie online news & media) has absolutely rocketed, spiking from the end of 2007 onwards.

 Now this is just one metric, and one search term, but it does beg the question – is wine, as a product, not as ‘trendy’ as it was 6 years ago?
 Has wine gone from being a part of our diet to idle newspaper fodder?